McGill-MMA-EnterpriseAnalytics/Revenue-Radar/Analyst-Conversion/Results-Discussion.md

 ## Results from Customer Conversion Data Science Initiative
-The final model produced by the data science team achieved an 8 percentage point increase in F1 score over the baseline rule-based targetting system.
+The final model produced by the data science team achieved an 8 percentage-point increase in F1 score over the baseline rule-based targeting system.
 It is able to better discern users who are likely to convert while still casting a sufficiently wide net.
 For the GStore, this will mean a reduced cost per conversion - achieving more sales than before for a given ad spend.

 [results image once images folder set up]